Village Heritage Award

 THE VILLAGE HERITAGE AWARD

 The mission of the Cashiers Historical Society is to preserve the history of the Cashiers Valley through education, stewardship, and advocacy.
-CHS is especially active in efforts to preserve the historical character of Cashiers Valley through publications, events, projects and awards.
+CHS is especially active in efforts to preserve the historical character of Cashiers Valley through publications, events, projects, and awards.

-An award given that represents CHS stewardship mission is the Village Heritage Award.
+An award given that represents CHS's stewardship mission is the Village Heritage Award.
 This award has been presented annually since 2003 with nominations by area residents.
 Community members nominate an old or new property that has been built or repurposed to keep with the Old Village feel.

 The Village Heritage Award committee members include Ann Austin, John Barrow, Lauren Carmichael, Dianne Cates, Daniel Fletcher, Amelia Golcheski, Anna Harkins, Helen Harmon, Lindsay Garner Hostetler, and Jim Robinson.